iiot2k/hdc1080/README.md

 - internal heater

 ## Usage
-- The output value is mV or adc raw data.
+- The output value is °C and %rH.
 - Enable I2C with raspi-config.
 - In this case i2c-1 is enabled (port=1).
 - If you use i2c-0 port add<br>